viktor-nikolov/MicroBlaze-DDR3-tutorial/temp.md

 # Demo of MicroBlaze using DDR3 RAM on Arty A7

-This is a demo HW design of [MicroBlaze](https://www.xilinx.com/products/design-tools/microblaze.html) using DDR3 RAM on a [Digilent Arty A7 board](https://digilent.com/shop/arty-a7-100t-artix-7-fpga-development-board/).

-Included application is a benchmarking tool for memory read speed.

 The design was done in Vivado 2023.1 and Vitis 2023.1.